Strawberry Almond Cake

 If you love strawberry cakes, be sure to check out my Strawberry Shortcake, Strawberry Whipped Cream Cake, or my Chocolate Strawberry Sheet Cake.

 This Strawberry Almond Cake was made on a day that was truly one of the best days I've had.
 It was a true celebration at the time, and this light and fluffy almond sponge cake was the perfect way to celebrate.
-I fill it with a homemade strawberry compote, and finish it with roses on top for naturally pastel pink cake.
+I fill it with a homemade strawberry jam, and finish it with roses on top for naturally pastel pink cake.

 This organic cake has been a reader favorite on my site for a while now!
 I love this simple pastel pink cake because its not only beautiful but its also light, sweet, and strikes the perfect balance of almond and strawberry.
 No matter if you are celebrating a birthday, baby shower, or just the weekend — this Strawberry Almond Cake will fit in for any occasion!